watson/patterns/README.md

 ## Example: A complete HTTP router

-In this example the patterns module it's used as a simple but powerful HTTP route matcher:
+In this example the patterns module is used as a simple but powerful HTTP route matcher:

 ```js